SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws.md

 The **Infrastructure Overview** dashboard helps you identify all accounts, services, and resources within your cloud environment.
 It helps you get deep visibility into your cloud infrastructure to understand how many cloud resources are running and their configurations.

 :::note
 This dashboard is in [preview](#cloudquery-preview).
+To see data in this dashboard, you must install the CloudQuery source in section 8.1 of the CloudFormation Template when you [deploy the solution](#step-3-deploy-aws).
 If you see only empty panels in the dashboard and would like to know more about the feature, reach out to your Sumo Logic Account Executive.
 :::

 <img src={useBaseUrl('img/integrations/amazon-aws/cis-for-aws-infrastructure-overview.png')} alt="Infrastructure Overview dashboard" style={{border: '1px solid gray'}} width="600"/>